-Paul Jendrucko, or “Dr. Lavender,” is a well-known resource for all things lavender.
+Paul Jendrucko, or “Dr. Lavender,” of Sequim, Washington, is a well-known resource for all things lavender.
 We consulted him to learn the scoop for growing this heavenly-scented plant.
 He shares both need to know facts and practical tips for tending your own lavender garden.
 Here’s his prescription:

 1) Lavender is described as a woody or bushy perennial, which means it lives throughout the four seasons and exhibits a dormancy stage in the winter and a reproductive (flowering) stage in the summer.